COVID-19 is here. All the signs point to: a lot of people are going to get sick. It’s coming.

 You guys, sugar impairs the immune system for hours after consumption.
 And it’s not just Snickers bars and sodas.
-It’s anything that breaks down to sugar.
+It’s anything that quickly breaks down to sugar.
 Skip the starchy chips, fruit juices, breakfast cereals.
 Keep your servings of oats, pasta, and rice small.
 This is a very good time for a low-carb or Paleo approach to keep your immune system online at all times.
 You’ll do well to get more of your calories from healthy protein and fat sources, and less from sugars and starchy carbs.

 Water – Just simple, plain water, tea, etc. The body releases the inflammatory chemical histamine when dehydrated.
 It is like an allergy attack, the LAST thing you need if you are battling this virus.
 Drink plenty of warm and hot fluids.
 If you feel dehydrated but water goes straight through you, you might need more electrolytes (see above).

 Castor oil + heat is a known remedy for just about everything.
 Castor oil has antioxidant and antimicrobial properties.
 “Plants extract exhibited high phenolic contents and antibacterial activities were comparable with standard drug, Ciprofloxacin.”
 Elke Hutton applies castor oil to the inside of her nose before she goes out.
 This seems like a great idea to me.